austral-electronics/QuantumCM4/README.md

     ip -s -d link show can0
     ip -s -d link show can1

-If not, check for a hardware problem
+You can check for a hardware problem with :

     dmesg | grep -i -E "(mcp|spi)"

+Must give :

+    [    8.719339] mcp251x spi1.2 can0: MCP2515 successfully initialized.
+    [    8.745038] mcp251x spi0.1 can1: MCP2515 successfully initialized.

 Change baudrate :